Short- and long-time path tightness of the continuum directed random polymer: Annealed Convergence for short-time and long-time

 \begin{lemma}[Deterministic convergence] Let $f(x): \R^k \rightarrow \R$ be a continuous function with a unique maximizer $\vec{a}\in \R^k$ and $f_{\e}(x): \R^k \rightarrow \R$ be a sequence of continuous functions that converges to $f(x)$ uniformly over compact subsets.
 Fix any $\delta>0$ and take $M>0$ so that $(a_i-\delta,a_i+\delta)\in [-M,M]$ for all $i$.
 For $x\in \R$, set For all $\vec{b} \in [-M,M]^k$, we have:

 \end{lemma}

 Proof of this lemma follows via standard real analysis and hence we defer its proof to the end of this section.
-We now proceed to proof Theorem \ref{thm:ann_long_pr} assuming the above lemma.
+We now proceed to prove Theorem \ref{thm:ann_long_pr} assuming the above lemma.

 \begin{proof}[Proof of Theorem \ref{thm:ann_long_pr}] For clarity we split the proof into three steps.

 \textbf{Step 1.} Fix $0= t_0 < t_1 < \ldots < t_k < t_{k+1} = 1$.
 For convenience set $\Gamma_{t_i}:=\Gamma(t_i\sqrt{2})$ where $\Gamma(\cdot)$ is the geodesic of directed landscape from $(0,0)$ to $(0,\sqrt2)$.
 Consider any $\vec{a} = (a_1, \ldots, a_k) \in \R^k,$ which is a continuity point for the CDF of $(\Gamma_{t_i})_{i=1}^k$.
 For any $M\ge \sup_{i} |a_i|+1$, define To show convergence in finite-dimensional distribution, it suffices to prove that as $\e\downarrow 0$